-Expanded Constituency Workshops aim at keeping the GEF National Focal Points, Convention Focal Points and other key stakeholders, including civil society, abreast of GEF strategies, policies and procedures and to encourage coordination.
+Expanded Constituency Workshops keep the GEF National Focal Points, Convention Focal Points and other key stakeholders, including civil society, up to date on GEF strategies, policies and procedures and to encourage coordination.
 The events enable focal points to meet with their counterparts from other countries in the region.
 They also allow other GEF partners, especially GEF Agencies, to discuss and review policies and procedures and to share experiences from GEF projects and their integration within national policy frameworks.

 These are held once a year in Washington, D.C. to train new GEF Agency staff, as well as very new country focal points, on GEF history, structure, operations, strategies, policies and procedures.
 This includes the work of the Trustee, the Scientific and Technical Advisory Panel and the Independent Evaluation Office, as well as specifics on other Trust Funds managed by the GEF that focus on Adaptation.

-All recipient countries can access GEF resources for a National Portfolio Formulation Exercise (NPFE).
-NPFEs are tools to help interested recipient countries decide on how best to use the resources available through the GEF.
-The output of such meetings is expected to be a National Portfolio Formulation Document (NPFD) that will describe the process of consultation held and the preliminary list of projects or project ideas that will be pursued.
-Read more+
+All recipient countries can access GEF resources for a National Portfolio Formulation Exercise.
+These exercises are tools to help interested recipient countries decide on how best to use the resources available through the GEF.
+The output of such meetings is expected to be a National Portfolio Formulation Document that will describe the process of consultation held and the preliminary list of projects or project ideas that will be pursued.

 - the steps followed to prepare the national portfolio